minzhang28/cloudtrail-engine-lambda/readme.md

 #### Software Stack
-- [Drools](https://www.drools.org/) : Rule engine to analytics rules
+- [Drools](https://www.drools.org/): Rule engine to analytics rules

 #### Diagram
 ![Diagram](diagram.png)
 - When you create the Lambda function for CloudWatch Events, you can create an event selector, which functions as a filter for the Lambda function so that the function is only invoked for specific events.
-This approach has two advantages: it avoids unnecessary calls to Lambda
+This approach has an advantage of avoiding unnecessary calls to Lambda
-- For the example below, I am using this rule selector to filter all the changes of security group rules to trigger the CloudTrail engine lambda function
+- For example, below I am using this rule selector to filter all the changes of security group rules to trigger the CloudTrail engine lambda function
 ```
 {
   "detail-type": [